MMosley502/LEGUP/Tree-Tent-Rules.md

 # Rules
 ### Here are the basic rules of the puzzle

+1) Each tent is attached to one tree (so there are as many tents as there are trees).

+2) The numbers across the top and down the side show how many tents are in the respective row or column.

+3) A tent can only be found horizontally or vertically adjacent to a tree.

+4) Tents are never adjacent to each other, neither vertically, horizontally, nor diagonally

 # LEGUP Proof rules
 ## Basic rules

 ### Empty Field